Fellowship Job Description

 - Publications support: reviewing, fact-checking, proofreading, and editing publications

 - Research support: providing research assistance for projects and program scholars

 - Other duties as assigned

 Fellows are matched with projects within their area(s) of interest.
 The types of projects fellows work on vary from year-to-year.
 This year, special attention will be given to applicants who have a background in one or more of the following areas:

 - Asia's energy, trade, and economic affairs

-- Advanced Chinese language skills (written and verbal)
+- Advanced Chinese, Russian, or Japanese language skills (written and verbal)

 To read more about current projects in these areas, please visit our Research page.

 The program provides an opportunity for fellows to acquire or refine skills in: